alvarobartt/safejax/README.md

 Both `jax` and `haiku` use `pytrees` to store the model parameters in memory, so it's a dictionary-like class containing nested `jnp.DeviceArray` tensors.

+Then `objax` defines a custom dictionary-like class named `VarCollection` that contains some variables inheriting from `BaseVar` which is another custom `objax` type.

 `flax` defines a dictionary-like class named `FrozenDict` that is used to store the tensors in memory, it can be dumped either into `bytes` in `MessagePack`